 Thomas Adams is supported by The Drapers Company

 Supporting education has been one of the primary aims of The Drapers’ Company for centuries and continues to be the main focus of the Company’s grant making today.
 Historic links with a number of educational establishments have been maintained and the Company continues to assist schools, colleges and universities in many ways, from serving on the governing body to providing grants for scholarships, prizes and research.

 How The Drapers Company supports The Thomas Adams School

 During his lifetime, Sir Thomas Adams, Master of the Company in 1640, founded the Free School of Wem.
 Despite this early connection, it was not until 1962 that the Company was first represented on the Governing Body.

-Since then it has provided financial assistance to the School and its pupils.
-The current School was established in 1976 as a co-educational community school for students in and around Wem, Shropshire.
-It has a Sixth Form College, boarding house and 1,300 students.
-A dedicated Arts College specialising in the media arts, it is also recognised for its music and drama specialisms.
+Since then it has provided financial assistance to the school and its pupils.
+The current school was established in 1976 as a co-educational community school for students in and around Wem, Shropshire.
+It has a sixth form, boarding house and 1,200 students.
+A dedicated Arts College specialising in the media arts, it is also recognised for its music, drama and sport specialisms.